zicklag/docs-1/docs/configuration/flows.md

+---
+description: Flows enable custom, event-driven data processing and task automation within Directus.
+Each Flow is composed of one Trigger, followed by a series of Operations.
+readTime: 12 minutes
+---

 # Flows

 > Flows enable custom, event-driven data processing and task automation within Directus.
 Each Flow is composed of one